How To Enhance Your Cheekbones With Make-Up

 Avoid Fake Tan

-“TikTok is responsible for a trend where people apply tanning lotion like a bronzer, let it set overnight then await a more chiselled cheekbone the next day.
-While this may work for some, it’s better to stick to make-up to enhance your bone structure.
-Fake tan grabs onto any bits of texture sat on your skin, so you’ll always get patchier results.
-If you’re after warmth alone, look to your bronzer.
+“TikTok is responsible for the trend where people apply tanning lotion like a bronzer, let it set overnight then wake up to a more chiselled set of cheekbones the next day.
+While this may work for some, it’s better to use make-up to enhance your bone structure.
+Fake tan grabs onto textured skin, so you’ll always get patchier results.
+If you’re after warmth, use your bronzer.
 Apply it where you would naturally catch the sun – along the top of your forehead, across the cheekbones to the nose and down your neck.
 Blusher should be bounced on top of the apples of your cheeks for extra volume and lift.” – Hollie

 Try Skincare Tools